couchbaselabs/dcp-documentation/spec.md

     message.

-    Otherwise, the server will look at the first entry in the failover log after the one the client sent, and send that sequence to the client.
+    Otherwise, the server will look at the first entry in the failover log after the one the client sent, and send that sequence to the client

-    The client must find a snapshot marker it received *before* that sequence.
-It can then rollback to a point at or before the sequence at which it received that marker.
-If no such marker exists, the client must restart from scratch.
+    The client must roll back to a sequence that is equal to or less than both this sequence *and* the sequence of the most recent snapshot it has seen.

     If the failover ID the client sent is not present, it sends that message with sequence 0, the client has to start from scratch.